 - Close proximity to vending machines

 Lockers may be reserved for Fall and Spring semesters each academic year.
-Locker reservations will be available through the Commuter Services Office each August.
+Locker reservations are available through Engage Ashland.
 All personal locks and items must be removed from the locker after Spring Semester finals.
 Items not removed will be considered abandoned and discarded.
-Students who do not remove personal belongings will be subject to a $5 fee.

 Who Can Commute?